Brand Name and Other Names: Dupixent

 - Less than 60 kg: 400 mg (i.e., two 200-mg injections) SC once, and then 200 mg SC every other week

-- May be used with or without topical corticosteroids
+- It may be used with or without topical corticosteroids

 Children under 12 years: Safety and efficacy not established.